CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 Azure AI Language service includes Text Analytics, with capabilities such as entity recognition, key phrase extraction, summarization, and sentiment analysis.
 For example, suppose the fictitious travel agent Margie's Travel encourages customers to submit reviews for hotel stays.
 You could use the Language service to extract named entities, identify key phrases, summarize text, and more.

-In this exercise, you will use Azure AI Language in Azure AI Foundry portal, Microsoft's platform for creating intelligent applications, to analyze hotel reviews.
+In this exercise, you will use Azure AI Language in the Azure AI Foundry portal, Microsoft's platform for creating intelligent applications, to analyze hotel reviews.

 ## Lab objectives

 In this lab, you will perform:
-- Task 1: Create a project in Azure AI Foundry portal
+- Task 1: Create a project in the Azure AI Foundry portal
-- Task 2: Extract named entities with Azure AI Language in Azure AI Foundry portal
+- Task 2: Extract named entities with Azure AI Language in the Azure AI Foundry portal
-- Task 3: Extract key phrases with Azure AI Language in Azure AI Foundry portal
+- Task 3: Extract key phrases with Azure AI Language in the Azure AI Foundry portal
-- Task 4: Summarize text with Azure AI Language in Azure AI Foundry portal
+- Task 4: Summarize text with Azure AI Language in the Azure AI Foundry portal

 ## Estimated timing: 30 minutes